 In particular, to oversee the development of advice to the Minister on the regulatory implications of proposed or possible changes and developments in the ESI.

-To monitor the appropriateness and effectiveness of the ECB’s mandate and to recommend any necessary changes to the Board, for submission to the Minister.
+Through diligent exercise of its duty of due care, and duties as laid out in this document, to monitor the appropriateness and effectiveness of the ECB’s mandate and to recommend any necessary changes to the Board, for submission to the Minister.

 To oversee the ECB’s engagement and communication with stakeholders with regard to strategic issues affecting the ESI and ECB policy.